Renka Ikebana

 Ikebana International Headquarters Check out the "Schools" page!

 A gorgeous ode to the Gloriosa lily, and a NYTImes article about the same.
-(NEW)

 Reference:

 How do I use hasami in the first place?
-Caring for your hasami, removing rust and cleaning your hasami, sharpening your hasami (don't ever take them apart!).
+Caring for your hasami, removing rust and cleaning your hasami, sharpening your hasami (NEW) (don't ever take them apart!).
 So You Think Your Ikebana Hasami Are Just Scissors?

 What's that?
 Check out this visual guide to identify almost any commercially available material.

 A demonstration by Kasumi Teshigahara the enchanting Second Iemoto (Headmaster) of the Sogetsu School.
 (20 mins.)
-(NEW)

 What does it mean?
 The secret Japanese language of flowers: Hanakotoba.